-Services that are covered for you Outpatient diagnostic tests and therapeutic services and supplies (continued) Authorization rules may apply.
-Refer to the Exclusions Chart at the end of this Medical Benefits Chart for more information.
+Services that are covered for you Outpatient diagnostic tests and therapeutic services and supplies (continued) Refer to the Exclusions Chart at the end of this Medical Benefits Chart for more information.

 Outpatient hospital observation

 Observation services are hospital outpatient services given to determine if you need to be admitted as an inpatient or can be discharged.